elunna/nerfhack-changelog/README.md

 * Quest artifacts cannot be wished for (dnh)
 * Attempting to wish for quest artifacts doesn't use up a wish
 * Wishes no longer increase prayer timeout (Dyna)
-* Throne wishes have been removed.
-To compensate, full recursive identify of items can occur if the player has enough luck.
-* Artiwishes only care about previous artiwishes; same for gifts (xnh)
+* Wishes from thrones are much more rare.
+The chance of getting a wish from sitting on a throne is now about 1.5%.
+If the player doesn't get a wish, they lose 1 point of Luck.
+Once the player is granted a wish from a throne, the throne is guaranteed to disappear.
+(Evil with adjustments)
 * The chance of getting a djinn from a smoky potion has been halved.
 The actual chances of getting a wish from the djinn have not been changed.
 * Players have a chance of getting a wish from crowning now (if no intrinsics were granted).
+* Artiwishes only care about previous **successful** artiwishes.

 **The chance of receiving the artifact from a wish is:**